ybadmus/Library/README.md

 To get a local copy up and running follow these simple steps.

-- Clone the project unto your local machine
+- Clone the project unto your local machine.
+Run `git clone https://github.com/ybadmus/Library.git`
 - Open up the .html file.

 ## Prerequisites